MyAirVault/BruhMCP/documents/database-schema.md

 ## Overview

-The MiniMCP database uses PostgreSQL to store all persistent data for the MCP management system.
-The schema is designed to support:
+The MiniMCP database uses PostgreSQL with a **simplified schema** to store only essential data for the MCP management system.
+The schema focuses on:
-- Multiple MCP types and instances
+- Core MCP types and instances
 - Secure API key storage
-- Comprehensive logging
+- Basic user management (future implementation)
-- User management (future implementation)
+- **File-based logging** (not database logging)
-- Audit trails and history
+- Minimal essential tables only

-## Database Design Principles
+## Simplified Database Design Principles

-1. **Normalization**: 3NF normalization to reduce redundancy
+1. **Essential Tables Only**: Only core tables needed for operation
-2. **Audit Fields**: All tables include created_at and updated_at
+2. **Basic Audit Fields**: created_at and updated_at where necessary
-3. **Soft Deletes**: Use deleted_at for recoverable deletions
+3. **Hard Deletes**: Simple deletion, use file logs for audit trails
 4. **UUID Primary Keys**: For better distributed system compatibility
-5. **Encrypted Sensitive Data**: API keys are encrypted at rest
+5. **Encrypted API Keys**: Only API keys are encrypted at rest
-6. **Referential Integrity**: Foreign key constraints enforced
+6. **File-Based Logging**: All logs and metrics stored as files, not in database

 ## Entity Relationship Diagram